I’m Tom, an engineer living in San Francisco. I’m originally from Liverpool, England; I’ve also lived in China and Thailand.

 I work for a series-C startup called Primer.ai, building a self-writing Wikipedia.
 Prior to that, I worked for an analytics startup within SAP, for which I was the lead engineer (it started out as just me on the engineering side and grew to a team of 9).

 I began coding on a Commodore 64, later falling in love with Amigas and becoming really good at QBasic.
 Then I started experimenting with assembly on a PIC-16C84, and programming compilers in C, making robots, getting into amateur rocketry, and other nerd pursuits.

-It didn’t work out, but it was a good year.
-After my startup failed I headed to South East Asia to regroup, and funded myself for a few years doing all kinds of full-stack jobs, from hardware engineering to SEO.
-Given the kind of work I was doing, I became an expert in Linux (which I’ve used since 1996 anyway) but also taught myself to draw and trained my ‘aesthetic eye’ with a certificate in graphic design from UCSD.
+It didn’t work out, but it was great fun.
+After my startup failed I headed to South East Asia to regroup, and funded myself for a few years doing all kinds of tech work, from hardware engineering to SEO, but most of it had an ML-tinge.

 Building stuff takes most of my free time; genuinely I want to make the first AGI and work towards that constantly.
 Outside of geeky stuff I enjoy nature and hikes in CA’s wonderful state parks, BBQs, camping, gothic culture, roleplaying, playing guitar and piano (…badly), puns, British comedy TV, collecting gems, board games, electronic music (and DJing …badly) and in general not taking things too seriously.

 If you’d like to hear my voice for some reason, I was interviewed for a podcast.